Deploy to the Decentralized Web with IPFS

 00:01:17 - Ben Myers

 Yes, absolutely.
-So I've put a link to a couple of your.
-Your past streams in the chat.
-I. I might have.
-Oh, I did miss one, actually.
+So I've put a link to a couple of your past streams in the chat.
+I might have... oh, I did miss one, actually.
 Hang on.
-It was accessible routing.
+It was Accessible Routing.
 There we go.
 So this is, I believe, number five for you.
-But, yeah, so today we are talking about something in which I will freely admit I'm very outside of my element here, which is the decentralized web.
-Right.
-The distributed web and specifically interplanetary file system.
+But yeah, today we are talking about something in which I will freely admit I'm very outside of my element here, which is the decentralized web, right, the distributed web, and specifically the Interplanetary File System.
 So I guess let's kind of talk about that.
-Like, what do those concepts mean to you?
-And why should web developers find those interesting?
+What do those concepts mean to you, and why should web developers find those interesting?

 00:02:00 - Anthony Campolo

-Yeah, I think first, teasing apart the difference between what does it mean for something to be distributed versus decentralized is a good thing, because when I was first getting into this kind of stuff, I would read all these ideas and hear these words and actually first got into this stuff before I really, like, knew how to code at all.
-Like, I've been very interested in kind of like the Web3.
-I actually wrote, like a blog post about Web3 back in 2018.
-So a lot of people don't really realize the term web3 is not actually super new.
-It's.
-It's been around for at least five years.
-If not longer.
+Yeah, I think first teasing apart the difference between what it means for something to be distributed versus decentralized is a good thing, because when I was first getting into this kind of stuff, I would read all these ideas and hear these words.
+I actually first got into this stuff before I really knew how to code at all.
+I've been very interested in Web3.
+I actually wrote a blog post about Web3 back in 2018.
+So a lot of people don't really realize the term Web3 is not actually super new.
+It's been around for at least five years, if not longer.
 But the idea is that we want to have systems that are kind of across multiple computers in multiple geographic regions.
 And that can be something that is distributed because it's literally a bunch of computers talking to each other, and they're distributed across the world.
 Now, for something to be decentralized, though, means that they're not all being connected to a single point of control.
-So you can have a distributed system that has kind of like a single central actor that is kind of keeping it all together and telling them all what to do and keeping the data stored somewhere and all that.
+So you can have a distributed system that has kind of a single central actor that is keeping it all together and telling them all what to do and keeping the data stored somewhere and all that.

 00:03:14 - Anthony Campolo

-Or you can have a system where there's a protocol that involves multiple computers talking to each other and there is no kind of central actor that's in control of the system.
+Or you can have a system where there's a protocol that involves multiple computers talking to each other, and there is no kind of central actor that's in control of the system.
 So that's what makes something decentralized.
-So then think about it.
+So if you think about it...

 00:03:29 - Ben Myers

-An example of like the distributed system here, right?
-Could be a content delivery network or cdn.
-Right?
-Because those are, you know, they're.
-They're global, right?
+An example of the distributed system here, right, could be a content delivery network, or CDN, right?
+Because those are global.
 They're distributed.
-You can get them from a bunch of different.
-Like you can get your resources, your assets from, from a bunch of different nodes on the cdn.
-However, the CDN is usually, I mean, owned and maintained and operated by a single corporation.
-Right?
-And so, you know, they have the ultimate say as to what happens with your content, and they could just like remove it.
+You can get your resources, your assets, from a bunch of different nodes on the CDN.
+However, the CDN is usually owned and maintained and operated by a single corporation, right?
+And so they have the ultimate say as to what happens with your content, and they could just remove it.
 So it's distributed, but we would not call it decentralized.

 00:04:05 - Anthony Campolo